danhleth/danhleth.github.io/_pages/about.md

   - /about.html
 ---
 ## News
-- I'm graduate Bsc Computer Science at Dec 2023.
+- I'll graduate Bsc Computer Science at Dec 2023.
 - My current timezone is ICT (GMT+7).
-- I'm looking for a Ph.D. position in Fall 2023 on the topic of Machine Learning and AI/ML for Sciences
+- I'm looking for a Ph.D. position in Fall 2024 on the topic of Machine Learning and AI/ML for Sciences
 <!-- ## General -->

 ## Mentors